Kathleen Daniel • Gary Eastwood • JGM1138 • Tony Law • John Lawrence • Eva & Franco Mattes • Sheldon Nadelman • Aura Satz • Michael Smith

 JGM1138 has been a YouTube account holder since 11 September 2011

 Tony Law is an artist based in Beijing.
 He received an MFA from Goldsmiths, University of London (2011) and BFA Photography, Parsons School of Design, New York (2001).
-Recent exhibitions include Bloomberg New Contemporaries (2012), III Moscow International Biennale for Young Art, Moscow (2012), Out: Art from Goldsmiths, Ingenious Media, London (2011), Group exhibition, Moscow House of Photography, Moscow (2006), Landscape of Sur-consuming, Vitamin Creative Space, Guangzhou, China (2002).
-Awards and residencies include Asia Pacific Artist Fellowship Programme, National Art Studio, Seoul (2012), Fulbright Fellowship (2002).
+Recent exhibitions include Bloomberg New Contemporaries (2012); III Moscow International Biennale for Young Art, Moscow (2012); Out: Art from Goldsmiths, Ingenious Media, London (2011); Group exhibition, Moscow House of Photography, Moscow (2006); and Landscape of Sur-consuming, Vitamin Creative Space, Guangzhou, China (2002).

 John Lawrence is a London-based artist whose work deals with the contemporary mediated experience.
-Working across text, object, video and print Lawrence reconfigures familiar cultural tropes to open out meaning and offer up new readings within a common popular language.
-Recent shows include ONSITE selected by Mike Nelson and Andrew Hunt, Temporary Arts Project, Southend, and Nothing Compares 2 U with Hannah Perry, Mark Dean and Jaakko Pallasvuo, SICspace, Helsinki.
-He studied at the Royal Academy Schools and alongside his practice organises the touring video and performance project After/Hours/Drop/Box, which focuses on the influence of the music video on contemporary art.
+He is a graduate from the Royal Academy Schools (2010) and received a BA from the University of West England, Bristol (2005).
+Recent exhibitions include ONSITE selected by Mike Nelson and Andrew Hunt, Temporary Arts Project, Southend (2014) and Nothing Compares 2 U at SICspace, Helsinki (2013).
+Alongside his practice Lawrence organises the touring video/performance project After/Hours/Drop/Box, focusing on music video’s influence on contemporary art.